 Learn more about our CMA Program

 Clinical Medical Assistants (CMAs) provide essential support to physicians and patients.
-If you have an interest in the healthcare field and have your high school diploma or GED (or are currently pursuing them) the Academy of Allied Health’s CMA training program may be a perfect fit for you.
+If you have an interest in the healthcare field and have your high school diploma or GED, the Academy of Allied Health’s CMA training program may be a perfect fit for you.
 Our program prepares you not only for Medical Assisting, but is a great starting point for those individuals who are thinking about continuing their training in a Licensed Practical Nurse (LPN) program or a Registered Nurse (RN) program.

-To participate and receive CMA certification, students must complete 279 classroom hours and 220 hours of clinical work.
-They must then complete the National Healthcareer Association (NHA) Certified Clinical Medical Assistant (CCMA) national certification exam.
+To participate and receive CMA certification, students must complete 309 classroom hours and 220 hours of clinical work.
+They must then successfully pass the Certified Clinical Medical Assistant (CCMA) national certification exam.

 To enroll in the class, prospective students must attend a Career Overview session, interview with Academy staff, complete the entrance assessment, submit your GED or high school transcript, submit two written references, provide a photo ID, and complete the application.
 After these steps have been completed, students may begin their journey to become a certified CMA.